Guide to Work, Study, Travel and Living Abroad

 • Be flexible.
 Schedules can and do change frequently.
 You may need 2-3 ships to reach your destination.

 • Book in advance.
-Cabins are limited and the most popular routes can be sold out months ahead of time.
+Cabins are limited and the most popular routes can be sold out by ships months ahead.

 • Forget about working in exchange for your passage.
-Modern union rules mean this is no longer permitted.
+Current union rules mean this is no longer permitted.

 • Take a good supply of seasickness pills.
 While not very common, rough weather can occur, sending tables, chairs, and your stomach flying across the room.

 • Wifi and other modern electronics are now often available on cargo ships for travelers.
-If connectivity is important to you, ask in advance whether those options are available for free.
+If connectivity is important to you, ask whether those options are accessible and free in advance.

 Freighter Travel Resources

-Cargo Ship Voyages works as an agent for shipping companies and offers many possible packages worldwide.
-Their ships offer room for no more than 12 passengers at once, including people from all walks of life, ranging from single travelers to families.
+Cargo Ship Voyages is an agent for shipping companies and offers many possible packages worldwide.
+Their ships offer room for no more than 12 passengers, including people from all walks of life, ranging from single travelers to families.

 Related Topics